 13. A study by Aberdeen Group found that live chat improved annual customer care costs by 2.6 times.

 The same report found that customer satisfaction went up by 34%.
 Chat is less invasive than a phone call.
 It’s also less disruptive to a customer’s online shopping experience since they can easily multitask while they browse.

 14. Research shows that live chat is 15% to 33% cheaper than phone support for businesses.

-And it seems that more and more businesses have come to realize how cost efficient websites with live chat support are.
+An increasing number of businesses is capitalizing on the cost efficiency of websites with live chat support.
 Nowadays, businesses take things a step further by enlisting the aid of AI chatbots.
-Experts anticipate that 85% of consumers will be getting support without any actual human interaction come 2020.
+Experts had predicted that 85% of consumers would get support with no human interaction in 2020.